GuilleX7/ExplodeAny/README.md

 This repository contains a multi-module Maven project.
 In order to build it, you will need at least a valid installation of JDK 8 and Maven.

-To generate a JAR file, open a console and type `mvn package` at the root directory to build the entire project.
+To generate a JAR file, open a console and type `mvn clean` at the root directory.
+This will install some local dependencies.
+Then, type `mvn package` at the root directory to build the entire project.
 The final JAR file will be placed in the `explodeany/target` folder.

-Every dependency should be automatically resolved by Maven using our repositories (check the `pom.xml` file)
+Every dependency should be automatically resolved by Maven using both remote repositories and the local Maven repository (check the `pom.xml` file)